Who’s Responsible for Building in the Floodplain?

 not immediate flood safety.

-👉 In Essay #2, we showed how the risks of flooding are increasing even as those tools remain voluntary.
+In Essay #2 , we showed how flood risk is changing even as those tools remain voluntary.

 So Who Is Responsible?